-Chapter 1 is the Introduction, which contains a brief overview of the Plan, background information and evolution of Long-Term Plans, including 2022 Long-Term PlanLTP accomplishments.
+Chapter 1 is the Introduction, which contains a brief overview of the Plan, background information and evolution of Long-Term Plans, including 2022 Long-Term Plan accomplishments.
 In addition, this chapter also includes a set of action items the Agency requests the Commission expressly adopt as part of its approval of this Plan.

-Chapter 2 provides an overview of the statutory requirements governing this Long-Term\Plan contained in the Illinois Power Agency Act and the Public Utilities Act, including a historical overview of the Illinois RPS's development and evolution and an outline of the significant changes in Illinois law resulting from the enactment of P.A.
-102-0662.
+Chapter 2 provides an overview of the statutory requirements governing this Long-Term Plan contained in the Illinois Power Agency Act and the Public Utilities Act, including a historical overview of the Illinois RPS's development and evolution-and, an outline of the significant changes in Illinois law resulting from the enactment of P.A.
+102-0662, and subsequent legislative changes.